Terms and Conditions of Hire for St Gluvias Community Hall

 (iii) ensure that the Emergency Exit ways are clear for use at all times, internally and externally;

-(iv) follow these Conditions for the reporting of any Accident or Incident.
+(iv) follow these Terms and Conditions for the reporting of any Accident or Incident.

 7. Safeguarding of Children and Vulnerable Adults